Prompt Library · 36 prompts

 - Delivery time: [timeframe]

-- Why we're the right choice: [your strongest argument]
+- Why we are the right choice: [your strongest argument]

 - Relevant reference/case: [if you have one]